top of page

 4. Consider what workers and others say and give them a reasonable opportunity to contribute to the decision making process

-You are required by the WHS Act to consult with workers and others when any of the following occur:
+A business (PCBU) is required by the WHS Act to consult with workers and others when any of the following occur:

 • When identifying and assessing health and safety risks in your workplace